SpectralSequences/sseq/ext/SAVE-FORMAT.md

 the header serves as a sanity check that we did not mess up our files.
 Note that it is important that the length of the header is a multiple of 64 bits, so that the remaining data is 64 bit-aligned.

+### File footer
+At the end of the file, an adler32 checksum of the contents (including the header) is appended as a u32.

 ## Data types